Raynos/ncore/README.md

 The idea is also for all your modules to communicate through the mediator (which is the core).

+ - nCore strictly defines a unit and makes mocking trivial.
+This means unit testing and TDD is real easy
+ - nCore gives you a mediator and enables loosely coupled EDA style architecture
+ - nCore gives you infrastructure for run-time module addition and removal to your application core

 ## Articles

  - [Live coding architecture](http://programmers.stackexchange.com/a/130535/4642)

 ## Documentation <a name="docs" href="#docs"><small><sup>link</sup></small></a>

+ - [Modules][4]
+ - [Core][5]
+ - [moduleLoader][6]

 ### Modules <a name="modules" href="#modules"><small><sup>link</sup></small></a>